 But sadly these days kids spend most of their time indoors – or as one national paper reported earlier in the year, less time outdoors than prison inmates….holy moly!
 Yup, you can bank on the fact that they are woefully far more likely to be found close to a plug socket than experiencing the great British outdoors.
 It’s obvious, kids need fresh air, in fact we all do.
 Families who find ways to get their kids involved with the outdoors and nature will find a whole host of benefits, including improved conservation ethic, happiness, health, creativity and concentration.

-If you are stuck for ideas how to get your children outdoors- Try a few of these suggestions:
+If you are worried that your children are not getting outdoors as much as they should be and you are stuck for ideas on how to entice them outdoors- try a few of these suggestions:

 Once your children have been introduced into birdwatching, their love of nature will naturally evolve.
 Birdwatching allows them to look at the ground, into the sky, and everything inbetween.